ExgnosisClasses/2511-TerraformIntro-May27/02 TeraformBasics.md

 There can be more than one provider
 - Different providers are identified by aliases
-- The provider without an alias is the default provider
-- Multiple providers are demonstrated later
+- Represents an alternate Azure envi

 [Providers Documentation](https://developer.hashicorp.com/terraform/language/providers)